This is an archived page. The information on this archived page is no longer current.

 First, open the API Keys tab of your account.
 If you aren't already logged in, you will be prompted to do so.

-In the Website Keys section, under the Hosts column, you should see a place to enter a Domain name and generate a new key.
+In the Embedded Keys section, under the Hosts column, you should see a place to enter a Domain name and generate a new key.

 To find what domain name you should use, you can follow these steps: